mbasagoitia/network-systems/cloud-networking/vpc/software-defined-networking.md

 - Little emphasis on extracting simplicity from control plane
 - No recognition that there's a difference

-Extracting simplicity build intellectual foundations
+Extracting simplicity builds intellectual foundations
 - Necessary for creating a discipline
 - That's why networking lags behind